DaehwanKimLab/hisat2/MANUAL.markdown

 [GPLv3 license]:   http://www.gnu.org/licenses/gpl-3.0.html

-Obtaining HISAT
+Obtaining HISAT2
 ==================

-Download HISAT sources and binaries from the Releases sections on the right side.
+Download HISAT2 sources and binaries from the Releases sections on the right side.
 Binaries are available for Intel architectures (`x86_64`) running Linux, and Mac OS X.

 Building from source
 --------------------

-Building HISAT from source requires a GNU-like environment with GCC, GNU Make and other basics.
-It should be possible to build HISAT on most vanilla Linux installations or on a Mac installation with [Xcode] installed.
-HISAT can also be built on Windows using [Cygwin] or [MinGW] (MinGW recommended).
+Building HISAT2 from source requires a GNU-like environment with GCC, GNU Make and other basics.
+It should be possible to build HISAT2 on most vanilla Linux installations or on a Mac installation with [Xcode] installed.
+HISAT2 can also be built on Windows using [Cygwin] or [MinGW] (MinGW recommended).
 For a MinGW build the choice of what compiler is to be used is important since this will determine if a 32 or 64 bit code can be successfully compiled using it.
 If